nocodb/nocodb/README.md

-    -a, --apiPrefix <n>      Api url prefix -> /api/ by default -s, --storageFolder <n>  Storage folder -> current working dir by default (available only with local) -i, --ignoreTables <n>   Comma separated table names to ignore -y, --readOnly           readonly apis -> false by default
+    -a, --apiPrefix <n>      Api url prefix -> /api/ by default -s, --storageFolder <n>  Storage folder -> current working dir by default (available only with local) -i, --ignoreTables <n>   Comma separated table names to ignore -c, --useCpuCores <n>    Specify number of cpu cores to use / 1 by default / 0 to use max -y, --readOnly           readonly apis -> false by default
     -h, --help               Output usage information